ostera/ostera.github.io/_posts/_2015-09-22-fear-not-the-plateau.md

 An immense world of entrepreneurship, freelancing, networking, cheap flights, thai food, hostels, pub crawling and conferences, awkward situations and unbelivebably smart people, incredibly diverse mindsets and cultures and ideas.

 Built out of hopes and dreams and pains and loves.
 And I was happy.

 But it was of course, just a bigger cave.

-And yet 5 years later, I find myself moving across the world one more time, this time to immerse myself in the very routine I pledged to fight.
-A 9 to 5 on-premises gig at an international company.

-I became the enemy.

-But why?
-Why would I do such a thing?
-Because I want to get outside the cave.

-Case in point, my cave now is merely intellectual.
-It's about going that extra mile on my field to become a more mature software engineer.

-My environment would eventually, if ever, allow me to experience enormous distributed software systems.

-Stop rambling.
-Think.
+Over the years I've met lots of people who were quite comfortable where they were, complacent.
+Perhaps just as many times I've encountered people that once brought to know that there was an outside, realized where they were.